AI winter: Strategic Computing Initiative cutbacks

 In 1983, in response to the fifth generation project, DARPA again began to fund AI research through the Strategic Computing Initiative.
 As originally proposed the project would begin with practical, achievable goals, which even included artificial general intelligence as long-term objective.
 The program was under the direction of the Information Processing Technology Office (IPTO) and was also directed at supercomputing and microelectronics.
 By 1985 it had spent $100 million and 92 projects were underway at 60 institutions, half in industry, half in universities and government labs.
-AI research was generously funded by the SCI.
+AI research was well-funded by the SCI.

 Jack Schwarz, who ascended to the leadership of IPTO in 1987, dismissed expert systems as "clever programming" and cut funding to AI "deeply and brutally", "eviscerating" SCI.
 Schwarz felt that DARPA should focus its funding only on those technologies which showed the most promise, in his words, DARPA should "surf", rather than "dog paddle", and he felt strongly AI was not "the next wave".
 Insiders in the program cited problems in communication, organization and integration.
 A few projects survived the funding cuts, including pilot's assistant and an autonomous land vehicle (which were never delivered) and the DART battle management system, which (as noted above) was successful.

-Developments post-AI winter
+AI winter of the 1990s and early 2000s

-A survey of reports from the early 2000s suggests that AI's reputation was still less than stellar:
+A survey of reports from the early 2000s suggests that AI's reputation was still poor: